brianhigh/computing_bootcamp/R/R_data_types.md

 ##  $ number: int  1 2 3 4
 ##  $ letter: Factor w/ 4 levels "a","b","c","d": 1 2 3 4
 ```

+We see that our data frame is stored as a list, but it's class has additional
+attributes which allow it to function as a two dimensional object.

 ## Data frame